ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Remote/kvm-tutorial.rst

 Now check your ``pcs status`` output.
-In the resource section, you should see something like the following, where some of the resources started on the cluster node, and some started on the guest node.
+In the resource section, you should see something like the following, where some of the resources started on the cluster nodes, and some started on the guest node.

 .. code-block:: none